wchliao/multi-task-image-classification/README.md

 Arguments:

  * `--setting`: (default: `0`)
    * `0`: Standard CIFAR-10 experiment.
-Train a CIFAR-10 multi-class classifier on full dataset.
+Train a multiclass classifier to classify CIFAR-10 images.
    * `1`: The training setting is the same as setting `0`, but instead of recording the multiclass classification accuracy, it records the binary classification accuracy for each class.
  * `--save_path`: Path (directory) that model and history are saved. (default: `'.'`)
  * `--save_model`: A flag used to decide whether to save model or not.
  * `--save_history`: A flag used to decide whether to save training history or not.